8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 3. Use Bee Guards

-Hummers have long beaks and tongues, which are ideally suited to reach nectar from the vault of the flowers.
+Hummingbirds have long beaks and tongues, which are ideally suited to reach nectar from the vault of the flowers.

-Putting a mesh or bee guard like this one here around the feeding ports keeps the bees from passing through the holes, meaning they can’t reach the nectar, and they are bound to give up soon.
+Putting a mesh or bee guard like this one here around the feeder ports keeps the bees from passing through the holes, meaning they can’t reach the nectar, and they are bound to give up soon.

 What’s more, they only call for reinforcements once they have access to the nectar.
-So finding a few bees investigating your feeder will not lead to a whole swarm because they won’t go and tell their sisters about their failures.
+So finding a few bees investigating your hummingbird nectar feeder will not lead to a whole swarm because they won’t go and tell their sisters about their failures.

 4. Stay Away From Using a Yellow Hummingbird Feeder